dusty-nv/jetson-inference/docs/building-repo-2.md

 ### Compiling the Project

-Make sure you are still in the jetson-inference/build directory, created above in step #2.
+Make sure you are still in the `jetson-inference/build` directory, created above in step #3.

+Then run `make` followed by `sudo make install` to build the code:

 ``` bash
 $ cd jetson-inference/build			# omit if pwd is already /build from above